InlandRevenue/File_Upload_Services-Returns-and-Information/Service - Payday Filing/README.md

 		* EMS and EDF payroll filing (CSV format) - filing amendments to payroll schedules submitted before 1 April 2019.

 - Casebooks
-    * [Download the Employment Information Casebook 2021 tax year (HE12) v 1.0](Payday_EI_Casebook_2021_HEI2_V1.0.pdf) to view scenarios and examples that support the content in the payday filing file upload specification
+    * [Download the Employment Information Casebook 2021 tax year (HEI2) v 1.0](Payday_EI_Casebook_2021_HEI2_V1.0.pdf) to view scenarios and examples that support the content in the payday filing file upload specification
-	* [Download the Employment Information Casebook 2021 tax year (HE1) v 11](Payday_EI_Casebook_2021_HEI_V11.pdf) to view scenarios and examples that support the content in the payday filing file upload specification
+	* [Download the Employment Information Casebook 2021 tax year (HEI) v 11](Payday_EI_Casebook_2021_HEI_V11.pdf) to view scenarios and examples that support the content in the payday filing file upload specification
 	* Use the examples to compare with the output from your software package.

 ## Sample files